steccas/ProtonClient/README.md

 furthermore this client is just like having ProtonMail in a Chrome window.

 # Build
-To build this client you need to have setup and install nativefier.
+To build this client you need to setup and install nativefier.
 Please refer to [nativefier documentation](https://www.npmjs.com/package/nativefier) for further informations.

 You can build it from Windows, Linux or Mac.
 But you will need wine or Windows to build it for Windows.